Product Dev Process. From an Idea to First Blissful Users (And Further)

 Team members: manual QAs, design, development teams

-is testing.
+The final stage in the new product development process is testing.
 A Quality Assurance engineer goes all over the product.
 Manually.
 They test everything — login, payments, Facebook sign-in and pretty much every other feature the product has — to see if it works as it should.

 There should be no crushes, no bugs, and the UX should be foolproof.
 Here’s a website with a really bad UX to give you an idea.